-There are many reasons why the global economy exploded in size since the beginning of the industrial revolution but the fundamental driving force behind all those reasons has been the use of abundant and cheap fossil fuels for energy.
-Initially coal energised the steam engines of the first wave of industrial growth.
-When the internal combustion engine was invented petroleum products and natural gas could be used, bringing about massive growth in the global economy.
+There a number reasons why the global economy exploded in size since the beginning of the industrial revolution but the fundamental driving force behind all those reasons has been the use of abundant and cheap fossil fuels for energy.
+Initially, coal energised the steam engines of the first wave of industrial growth.
+When the internal combustion engine was invented petroleum products and natural gas could be used, bringing about the massive growth in the global economy.

 - Burning fossil fuels leads to climate change

 - Fossil fuels are a finite resource and they are going to run out

 It is well-accepted that the burning of fossil fuels has increased the amount of CO2 in the atmosphere to unprecedented levels.
 This, in turn, has created a greenhouse effect leading to climate change.
 Climate change is a threat to all of humanity and indeed the whole biosphere.

 Fossil fuels are a finite resource.
 At some point in the future, they will run out.
 Nobody knows for sure when but many experts think that we have already past peak oil extraction.
 As oil reserves deplete and production declines the price of oil and natural gas will increase.
 This means that the age of cheap energy is over.
 This will have a dampening effect on the economy.
 Transport, in particular, will become much more expensive and communities will need to adapt by becoming much more self-sufficient.

 In addition to the two obvious problems outlined above, there is also the fact that cheap energy has enabled the mass production and distribution of most goods.
 As fossil fuel use declines goods and services will become more expensive.
 This fact is considered by many people to be a good thing because it will lead to less, more local production and consumption which will be much more sustainable.